Sermons

 20 October 2019

 Last week saw a week of disruptions in the city, including other states around Australia, and in fact around the world to demand what they call “climate justice”.
-Despite the disruptions that it caused to many people going to work or going home from work we are a society that respects people’s right to protest… Read more
+Despite the… Read more

 Year C – Sunday after Pentecost – Unity through suffering